clenox/EcoBee-Smartplug/README.md

 You are solely responsible for safe operation of your space heaters.
 In particular, ensure that your heaters are configured to turn themselves off at a safe high limit temperature.
 Do not depend on this program to do so.
 This program is not intended to be "fail safe" and may crash / exit with the smart plugs turned on.

 The program will autodetect all controllable "rooms".
 A "room" is defined by having both an Ecobee remote sensor and a smart plug with (exactly) the same name.
-Just given the sensor and the plug the same name in the Ecobee and Kasa apps, respectively.
+Just give the sensor and the plug the same name in the Ecobee and Kasa apps, respectively.
 Note - this autodiscovery only works if run locally (inside LAN).

 Supports text message push for issues / events -- must have Twilio account to use this feature.